Is it possible to make your website for free? Yes, of course! Let me give you some options to start building your free website today.

 LinkedIn has a premium plan targeted at anyone who wants to get more from their network, being visible to headhunters, scoring new leads and more.

-Facebook is targeted at anyone, be it an individual, a club, a business.
+Where LinkedIn is rather targetted at professionals, Facebook is targeted at anyone, be it an individual, a club, a business.
 As an individual you can have your own personal page, a business can setup a dedicated business page.
 You can start a community around a particular subject or around your business by creating a Facebook group.

 The personal page is less suited as an alternative for a website.
 But a business page has plenty of options: listing your services, opening hours, chat, reviews, offers, photos, videos.